orassayag/files-spell-checker/README.md

 # Files Spell Checker

-Start to be built in February 2020.
+Built in February 2020.
 A Node.js application to scan file names, directory paths, and file contents to alert for spell mistakes within the names via log.
 Thanks to cspell for the dictionaries: https://github.com/streetsidesoftware/cspell-dicts/tree/master/dictionaries

 ## Getting Started